Destiny in History

 Churchill was well accustomed to death.

-“I was conscious of a profound sense of relief.
+I was conscious of a profound sense of relief.
 At last, I had the authority to give directions over the whole scene.
-I felt as if I were walking with Destiny, and that all my past life had been but a preparation for this hour and for this trial.”
+I felt as if I were walking with Destiny, and that all my past life had been but a preparation for this hour and for this trial.

 From Rags to Riches – Benjamin Franklin

-In time, the print shop recorded immense success, and in a glaring case of being under the influence of destiny, Franklin, despite lacking a formal education did not only develop a knack for reading, but he also began writing his own (unauthorized) essays under the pen name ’Silence Dogood.’
-He was 16 at the time.
+In time, the print shop recorded immense success, and in a truly representative case of being under the influence of Destiny, Franklin, despite lacking any formal education, did not only develop a knack for reading, but he also began writing his own essays under the pen name ’Silence Dogood.’

 And a better life he did find.

-It demonstrates how inconsequential a man’s origin or life history is to his end story.
+It demonstrates how inconsequential a man’s origin or life history can be.
 Franklin was the 10th child in a family of 17.
 Without formal education, he still went on to be the most read writer in the British Colonies.

 Deficiency in education never limited Franklin

-If anything it worked as a stepping stone – if Franklin had attended college, the chances are high that he’d have become an academician engrossed with just reading books and writing essays.
-His start in a printing house exposed him to early fame and applause, two of which he exploited as a means to penetrate the American political system.
+If anything, it worked as a stepping stone – if Franklin had attended college, he may just have become your typical Academic.
+His start in a printing house exposed him to early fame and applause, two elements he exploited as a means to penetrate the American political system.

 Alexander the Great

-Very few people have their names transcribed in over three different languages because very few people get to directly alter/impact the lives of a vast majority people.
-One of such individuals was Alexander the great.
-In Persian he was known as Alexander of Macedonia, the Arabs knew him as Al-Iskander Al-Makadoni, and Hebrews called him Alexander Mokdon.
+Enter Alexander the Great.
+In Persia, he was known as Alexander of Macedonia, the Arabs knew him as Al-Iskander Al-Makadoni, and Hebrews called him Alexander Mokdon.

-His father, King Phillip of Macedonia, also had a similar dream where he saw his wife’s womb embossed with a lion seal – the interpretations of these dreams was that Alexander was, in fact, the Son of Zeus.
+His father, King Phillip of Macedonia, also had a similar dream where he saw his queen’s womb embossed with a lion seal – the interpretations of these dreams were that Alexander was, in fact, the Son of Zeus.

 Indeed, Alexander’s ambition went far beyond human reach.
 Riding the wave of the belief that he had been divinely ordained to unite the many nations of the world, Alexander set out to conquer a vast majority of territories after his father died.